RobiNN1/PHP-UI-Kit/README.md

 ]);
 ```

-Or if you don't like echo
+Or if you don't like echo:

 ```php
 add_html('HTML code');